 Static just intonation

-By tuning your piano statically in just intonation – for example just in reference to the keynote C – you face a certain problem: You are not able to modulate between the keys, much less than playing in another key than C. Static just intonation does not function for different keys.
+By tuning your piano in just intonation – for example just in reference to the keynote C – you face a certain problem: You are not able to modulate between the keys, much less than playing in another key than C. Static just intonation does not function for different keys.
 For hundreds of years there have been many efforts to establish a just intonation for a keyboard instrument.
 To accomplish this goal, keyboard instruments with additional accidental keys have been invented.
-The number of keys per octave (normally 12) got extended till the number of 72 keys per octave for the orthotonophonium of Athur von Oettingen (1914).
+The number of keys per octave (normally 12) got extended till the number of 72 keys per octave for the Orthotonophonium of Athur von Oettingen (1914).
 These kinds of instruments were virtually impracticable.

-Instant dynamical tuning
+Instant dynamically-adapting tuning

 What is old – what is new